iai-callgrind/iai-callgrind/docs/src/regressions.md

 `BinaryBenchmarkConfig` or at a global level with [Command-line arguments or Environment variables](./cli_and_env/basics.md).

+Note that [comparing baselines](./cli_and_env/baselines.md) also detects performance regressions.
+This can be useful, for example, when setting up Iai-Callgrind in the [CI](./installation/iai_callgrind.md#in-the-github-ci) to cause a PR to fail when comparing to the main branch.

 ## Define a performance regression

 A performance regression check consists of an `EventKind` and a percentage.
 If